stefantzn/stefantzn/README.md

 When not working on code, I'm trying my best to learn the Japanese language (下手です)

-feel free to reach me at svtuczyn@uwaterloo.ca
+Feel free to reach me at svtuczyn@uwaterloo.ca

 🌸